 If the grantee has not met the requirements of Section 19 of the Rehabilitation Act to carry over federal funds for obligation and expenditure in the subsequent fiscal year, the grantee must incur all obligations, for which it has provided sufficient match funds, by the end of the FFY of appropriation (i.e., September 30).
 In this circumstance, the period of performance and the FFY of appropriation are the same.
 If the grantee has met the carryover requirements by the end of the FFY of appropriation, the period of performance will be extended to include the carryover period (subsequent FFY).
 This will enable the grantee to incur new obligations against federal award funds during the carryover period, as indicated by the revised period of performance on the Grant Award Notification (GAN).
 In other words, in this circumstance, the period of performance covers two FFYs – the FFY of appropriation plus the carryover year.

 While the term “match” and non-federal share are used in the VR regulations, the process described in statute is “cost sharing.”
-As defined in 2 CFR §200.1, cost sharing or matching means the portion of project costs not paid by federal funds or contributions (unless otherwise authorized by federal statute).
+As defined in 2 CFR §200.1, Cost sharing means the portion of project costs not paid by Federal funds or contributions (unless authorized by Federal statute).
+This term includes matching, which refers to required levels of cost share that must be provided.

 See also 2 CFR §200.306 and 34 CFR § 361.60.